ptomulik/testmd/README.md

   - `mpms_available`

-    Normally the `apachex::package` uses pre-determined list of MPMs available via apache package(s) on the target OS.
+    Normally the `apachex::package` uses pre-determined list of MPMs available in package repositories for the target OS.
 The `$mpm` parameter is validated against this list and error is raised if `$mpm` is not on this list.
-If you see, that your value of `$mpm` is not accepted and you know that your MPM is available, you may override this list with your own provided as `$mpms_available`.
+If you see, that your value of `$mpm` is not accepted whereas it should, you may override this list with your own provided as `$mpms_available`.

     *Example*: